-Neem is ideal for curing bacterial diseases, asthma, ulcers, diabetes, leprosy and malaria.
+Neem is one ideal for curing bacterial diseases, asthma, ulcers, diabetes, leprosy and malaria.
 It also improves blood circulation and maintains oral hygiene and health.
 Apart from this it may also be used as a contraceptive in certain cases.
+Let chec out health benefits of eating neem leaves and using neem oil, powder and tablets.

-Neem contains various antiviral, antibacterial, antifungal and anthelmintic properties.
-Neem oil can be extracted with diluted alcohol, ethyl acetate, petrol ether and ether.
+Neem tree, seed, oil contains various antiviral, antibacterial, antifungal and anthelmintic properties.
+Let check out nutritional value of neem oil, it can be extracted with diluted alcohol, ethyl acetate, petrol ether and ether.
 It also contains amorphous sulphur.
 Neem is loaded with antibacterial properties which is why it tastes extremely bitter.
 They also serve as a natural insecticide.
 Nowadays Neem urea is used as a substitute to plain urea fertilizer especially in India.
 It also improves soil health, fertilizer’s efficacy and reduces pollution to a great extent.

 Neem oil helps asthma patients and also helps in treating cough, fever, and controls phlegm.
 Consuming a few drops of neem oil each day can do wonders and offer you healthy lungs.
 It cures asthma and prevents asthma completely if consumed on a daily basis.
 It can be chewed raw or mixed with beverages.